 Hafnarborg wishes to be a place for everyone to enjoy arts and culture, welcoming school groups of all ages to the museum‘s exhibitions through the year.
 The aim of the visits is to foster thought about fine art and design – to see, discover, explore and express oneself.

 Art is a mirror that reflects our world and artists deal with the grandest ideas, through questions about life, existence and experience.
 The school visits are then adapted to the needs of each group, with regards to subject matter, focus and education level.
-The duration of one visit is typically meant to match up with the length of a single lesson, but it is also possible to adjust the length of the visit to the wishes of each group.
+The average visit lasts for around forty minutes, but it is also possible to adjust the length of the visit to the wishes of each group.

 See more here.